tokestermw/spacy_hunspell/README.md

 ## Usage

-Add the spaCyHunspell to the spaCy pipeline.
+Add the spaCyHunSpell to the spaCy pipeline.

 ```
 import spacy